Updated on: 16 Jan 2020

 - The charges are not stopped here.
 Over and above the transaction fee you have to pay a service charge of near about 3.5% (can vary with the banks) per month from the first day of withdrawal till the date of settlement.

-- On the total of first two charges you have to pay a GST @ 18%.
+- On the total of the above two charges, you have to pay a GST @ 18%.
 This is an additional burden on your pocket.

 Let’s Do Some Calculations To Clearly Understand The Fact